wpdevelopment11/codeblocks/README.md

-## Description
+# Autoinsert the language into Markdown fenced code blocks

-Find the fenced code blocks in the Markdown file that don't have the language specified.
+Find fenced code blocks in a Markdown file that don't have a language specified.
 Detect the language from the block contents and insert the language name after the starting fence.
 Print the resulting code blocks or edit the files in-place.

-Under the hood it uses [Magika](https://github.com/google/magika) (recommended) or [Guesslang](https://github.com/yoeo/guesslang) deep learning models to detect the language.
+Under the hood, it uses [Magika](https://github.com/google/magika) (recommended) or [Guesslang](https://github.com/yoeo/guesslang) deep learning models to detect the language.

 Tested on Windows and Linux.